-Learning image editing, sequencing, syncopation, and other strategies to organize what you’ve created requires time to stop, look, and listen to yourself think.
+Learning practical image editing, sequencing, syncopation, and other strategies to organize what you’ve created requires time to stop, look, and listen to yourself think.
 These pivotal skills enable the development of ideas about what a body of work means to you, let alone what it might convey to your viewers.
-If you’re seeking for ways to make your visual art meaningful, then learning how to edit with intention is the best place to start.
+If you’re seeking ways to make your visual art meaningful, then learning how to edit with intention is the best place to start.

-After an introduction to the concepts, workflows, and goals, you practice numerous editing tasks with their own images and objectives guiding them.
-Each workshop session offers time for us to screen share our image collections, obtain important aesthetic feedback, and encouragement to move forward.
-Small break-out sessions and an individual final review offer an experience that can garner important insights and opinions about organizing your work and taking it to the next level of development.
 The editing journey is the destination, and it is an incredibly rewarding process to organize a body of work for presentation to sophisticated viewing audiences such as editors or art buyers, on a website or social media platform, for a printed and framed exhibition, a portfolio review event, or even a self-published book.
+For a closure element, photographers learn to draft a brief artist statement that can offer clues and convey ideas about their image collection for their target audience.

 Join Don and a small group of serious photographers from across the country to explore the creative process of learning to edit your work with intention.
-You will never view your photography in the same way after these four insightful Saturdays together.
+You will never view your photography in the same way after these four, insightful Saturdays together.

-Participants are required to have an existing and functional Adobe Lightroom catalog, proficient with image import and export, and basic navigation of the Library Module.
+Participants are required to have an existing and functional Adobe Lightroom Classic catalog, proficient with image import and export, and basic navigation of the Library Module.
 Discovering that you might want to produce and/or process new images is certainly plausible during these workshop weeks, but those are not our priorities.
 Camera operation and related technical abilities are not required.
-Bring work already produced.
+Bring work already made.

-Zoom Video Conferencing software (available for no charge from Zoom.com) will be used to facilitate the class sessions.
+Zoom Video Conferencing software (available for no charge at zoom.com) is used to facilitate all class sessions.
 Further details will be emailed to registrants.

 Santa Fe Workshops always aims to produce a high-quality experience for our online attendees.
 That said, variables including regional and local internet provider speeds, traffic on Zoom's servers, and your own computing hardware can contribute to a less than ideal streaming event.
 While we do our best to minimize the impact of these variables, they are outside the control of Santa Fe Workshops.